 Legacy systems present a challenge to digital transformation: it is difficult to integrate new technologies into older systems, and building custom APIs can be complicated and expensive.

 Even though legacy systems are expensive to maintain, they can also be expensive to change, putting insurance companies in a difficult position when it comes to digital transformation.
+One way to future-proof your insurance system is with a modern, microservice-enabled, and market-tested policy administration software.
+Learn more in our video below.

-2. Investment of resources.
+2. Investment of people + technical resources.

 Digital transformation requires that a company commit to a number of investments: in money, as well as time invested in strategy, implementation, and user training.
 Moreover, as recently noted in the Harvard Business Review, digital transformation is about more than just technology: it is about building skills and bridging a talent gap – another expensive proposition.